ling600/DMMO/README.md

 How to use
 --------------------------------------
 ## Data processing
-1.Data_PCA.py: The input is the gene expression matrix
+1.Data_PCA.py: The dimension of gene expression data is reduced by principal component analysis

-input:RNA_exp.csv
+input:RNA_exp.csv The input is the gene expression matrix

 output: exp_pca.csv